Lovell Beach House: Context

 The client for the project, Philip M. Lovell, was inspired by a style of healthy living, with guidelines for proper diet and exercise.
 Schindler also adopted these principles and addressed these concerns in the design of the beach house.
 The arrangement of the living quarters on the north side of the house maximizes the circulation of fresh air.
 Each bedroom is furnished with windows for cross ventilation to eliminate the need for air conditioning.
+The Lovell family continue to own the house.

 Lovell also commissioned another house in Los Angeles.
 The Lovell "Health House" was completed in 1929 on Dundee Drive in Los Angeles, three years after the Beach House was finished.
 This commission was awarded to Richard Neutra, who was living with his wife in a part of Schindler's House and studio between 1926 and 1930.
 These two architects created houses that became classic forms of the new California residential design, and icons of the Modern movement in America.